-- Genetic Counseling: - Pre and post-test genetic counseling by an appropriate provider (as deemed by the Health Plan policy), AND - Previous Testing: - Member has not had a previous nuclear encoded mitochondrial gene sequencing panel testing performed, and - Targeted nuclear-encoded mitochondrial gene testing (e.g., TYMP or POLG analysis), if performed, was negative, and - Biochemical testing appropriate for the suspected disorder has been performed and is not confirmatory of a diagnosis of a specific mitochondrial condition, AND - Diagnostic Testing for Symptomatic Individuals: - Member has multiple organ system involvement defined as altered function in two or more organ systems, suggestive of a mitochondrial disorder, and
+- · Genetic Counseling: - Pre and post-test genetic counseling by an appropriate provider (as deemed by the Health Plan policy), AND - Previous Testing: - Member has not had a previous nuclear encoded mitochondrial gene sequencing panel testing performed, and - Targeted nuclear-encoded mitochondrial gene testing (e.g., TYMP or POLG analysis), if performed, was negative, and - Biochemical testing appropriate for the suspected disorder has been performed and is not confirmatory of a diagnosis of a specific mitochondrial condition, AND - · Diagnostic Testing for Symptomatic Individuals: - Member has multiple organ system involvement defined as altered function in two or more organ systems, suggestive of a mitochondrial disorder, and - Member has one or more of the following clinical features: newborn hypotonia, metabolic acidosis, failure to thrive, myopathy with exercise intolerance, cardiomyopathy, encephalopathy, seizures, dementia, stroke-like episodes, ataxia, spasticity, ptosis, ophthalmoparesis, ophthalmoplegia, optic neuropathy or atrophy, pigmentary retinopathy, optic nerve hypoplasia, sensorineural hearing loss, cyclic vomiting, diabetes mellitus, unexplained liver failure, episodes of acute rhabdomyolysis, brain magnetic resonance imaging (MRI) or magnetic resonance spectroscopy (MRS) results consistent with a mitochondrial process, and/or pathology results consistent with a mitochondrial process, and

-- Member has one or more of the following clinical features: proximal myopathy, cardiomyopathy, encephalopathy, seizures, dementia, stroke-like episodes, ataxia, spasticity, ptosis, ophthalmoparesis, ophthalmoplegia, optic atrophy, pigmentary retinopathy, sensorineural hearing loss, diabetes mellitus, mid- or late pregnancy loss, brain magnetic resonance imaging (MRI) or magnetic resonance spectroscopy (MRS) results consistent with a mitochondrial process, and/or pathology results consistent with a mitochondrial process, and - Targeted mutation analysis is not feasible because of one of the following: - Member's clinical presentation does not fit a well-described syndrome for which single-gene or targeted panel testing is available (see table titled Select Mitochondrial Disorders), or - Member's clinical presentation fits a well-described syndrome and applicable single-gene or targeted mutation analysis was negative, and - Alternate etiologies have been considered and ruled out when possible (e.g., environmental exposure, injury, infection), and - Family history does not strongly suggest mitochondrial inheritance (e.g., paternal transmission is observed, autosomal inheritance is likely), AND - Rendering laboratory is a qualified provider of service per the Health Plan policy.
+- Targeted mutation analysis is not feasible because of one of the following: - Member's clinical presentation does not fit a well-described syndrome for which single-gene or targeted panel testing is available (see table titled Select Mitochondrial Disorders), or - Member's clinical presentation fits a well-described syndrome and applicable single-gene or targeted mutation analysis was negative, and - Alternate etiologies have been considered and ruled out when possible (e.g., environmental exposure, injury, infection), and - Family history does not strongly suggest mitochondrial inheritance (e.g., paternal transmission is observed, autosomal inheritance is likely), AND - Rendering laboratory is a qualified provider of service per the Health Plan policy.

-Other considerations
+Other Considerations

 - For information on POLG-related disorders, please refer to the guideline Polymerase Gamma (POLG) Related Disorders Genetic Testing, as this testing is not addressed here. - Testing addressed in this guideline applies to individuals in whom a mitochondrial disorder is suspected based on a constellation of findings commonly seen in these conditions.
-Mitochondrial genetic testing is not considered medically necessary in the following cases: - The individual's findings could be explained nonspecifically by a mitochondrial disorder or other neurological or myopathic condition not related to mitochondrion for which a different genetic test may be considered; or - Individuals who have no increased risk above the general population risk to have inherited a mitochondrial disease and have just one of the following findings in isolation: fatigue; muscle weakness; developmental delay; autism; migraines; abnormal biochemical test results (e.g., elevated lactate); psychiatric symptoms.
+Mitochondrial genetic testing is not considered medically necessary in the following cases: - The individual's findings could be explained nonspecifically by a mitochondrial disorder or other neurological or myopathic condition not related to mitochondria for which a different genetic test may be considered; or - Individuals who have no increased risk above the general population risk to have inherited a mitochondrial disease and have just one of the following findings in isolation: fatigue; muscle weakness; developmental delay; autism; migraines; abnormal biochemical test results (e.g., elevated lactate); psychiatric symptoms.